 SRS awards two prizes: the biennial Book Award and the annual Graduate Student Essay Prize.
 Please scroll down for the winners of the two prizes.
+We are also establishing a new dissertation prize named in honour of Professor Keith Hitchins.
+Please consider making a donation towards this prize.

 2021 Book Prize